 If people want a good deal on a comfortable mattress for sex, the Signature should be a good choice.

 Read the full Signature mattress review for the full details on the construction and takeaways of this mattress.

 Leesa is neither spring nor memory foam; rather it’s a polyurethane foam mattress that is designed to have more bounce.

-Leesa would not be my first choice if your mattress is only going to be used for sex, but it is an overall great option that is better-than-average for sex compared to other online mattresses.
-If you like the memory foam comfort/support tradeoff, but also want more responsive foam, Leesa is perhaps the best compromise.
+Leesa would not be my first choice if the mattress is only going to be used for sex, but it is an overall great option that is better-than-average for sex compared to other online mattresses.
+If people like the memory foam comfort/support tradeoff, but also want more responsive foam, Leesa is perhaps the best compromise.
 It’s not quite the support level of an innerspring, but it doesn’t sink in as far (and stay that way) compared to memory foam.

 What Makes a Top Mattress for Sex?

 - Bounce– Most people agree that a bouncier mattress is better for sex.
 It can help people get into a rhythm that makes sex more enjoyable, and it’s fair to say that generally, the bouncier the better.

 - Lack Of Noise– Depending on someone’s home situation, this may be a very big criteria or it might not be a big deal at all.
 If people live with just their partner in an isolated house, they probably don’t care too much if the mattress makes noise.
 If people live with a couple of roommates, they probably care a lot about the noise the mattress makes.

 - Ease Of Movement– Having a mattress that is easy to move around in is preferable.
 This will allow people to quickly change positions and it overall makes for a much better experience.

 - Edge Support– A mattress with poor edge support can be limiting and can mean certain parts of the bed are off limits in order to have an enjoyable experience.
 Good edge support is a good thing in general, but it is especially so in terms of sexual activity.